Qiskit/qiskit/docs/contributing_to_qiskit.rst

 2. `Install Sphinx <http://www.sphinx-doc.org/en/master/usage/installation.html>`_.

-3. Install the `Material Design HTML Theme for Sphinx` by running the following in a terminal window:
+3. Install the required dependencies by running the following in a terminal window:

    .. code-block:: sh

-      pip install sphinx_materialdesign_theme
+      pip install -r requirements-dev.txt

 4. Build the documentation by navigating to your local clone of `Qiskit/qiskit` and running the following command in a terminal window: